juanroldan340/CustomersAPI/README.md

 ----------------------------------------------------------------------------------

-This an API developed in ASP.NET Core, you can do request like PUT, DELETE, GET y POST to modify Customers.
+This an API developed in ASP.NET Core, you can do request like PUT, DELETE, GET y POST to create, read, update or delete Customers.
 To execute the API, you'll need MySQL with CustomersDatabase installed, to download it follow the link: https://drive.google.com/file/d/1ihaytPsm8Q0UzqdvwDU44NCmS7XjCzoo/view?usp=sharing